addinall/pyMong/README.md

 This is me having a looksee at pyMong.
 For this cut, I am going to use Gulp, Bower and Browserify.

+As of Sunday night this still has some run time errors so it isn't a good demo yet.
+Fix it up tomorrow,